swaptacular/swpt_accounts/protocol.rst

 in mind:

-1. In case of prolonged network disconnect, creditors can synchronize their state with the server, without losing data or money.
+1. In case of prolonged network disconnect, creditors can synchronize their state with the accounting server, without losing data or money.

 2. Messages may arrive out-of-order, or be delivered more than once, without causing any problems (with the exception of possible